With thousands of breast cancer charities competing for donations, it can be difficult to know which one will make the greatest impact.

 Regardless of a person's priorities, they must consider how effectively the charity will put the donation tao use for the benefit of people with breast cancer.

-This article outlines the top breast cancer charities in the United States and their specific contributions to the cause, plus other factors to keep in mind before donating.
+In this article, we outline the top breast cancer charities in the United States and their specific contributions, plus other factors to consider before donating.

-Here is a helpful list of some of the best breast cancer charities in the U.S., organized by how they contribute to the cause.
+Here are some well-known breast cancer charities in the U.S., organized by how they contribute to the cause.

 Breast cancer research

 Unlike many other breast cancer charities, the Dr. Susan Love Research Foundation almost exclusively fund research exploring the causes of the condition.

 They also run long term studies to better understand the physical and emotional impact of breast cancer treatments.

 Charity Navigator, an objective rating system for charities, estimates that 81.7% of the foundation's total funds go directly into programs and services.

 The California Breast Cancer Research Program devote their time to breast cancer research and education.
 The program's funding is relatively stable, receiving 45% of its revenue from California's tobacco tax.

 This stable revenue allows the organization to establish long term projects that explore critical breast cancer topics.